newmanbrad/quick-mongo-rest-server/README.md

 ### Up and Running
+Below I will show a brief example of how to add additional models to your schema.

-I have created an example schema called users.
+I have created an example schema for users.
 Feel free to skip to step 3 if you are not looking to add anything else.

 ### Step 1